nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Type `add` into the command bar<br>
    Expected: A list of commands with `add` in their command words shows up.

 2. Navigate with the up/down arrow keys and press `enter` to verify if the word selected will be entered automatically into the command bar.

-### Saving data

-1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_

 ### Adding a person: `add`